Multiplicity-free Skew Schur functions with full interval support: Recognition of full and non full interval supports

-Next we examine some particular configurations needed in order to characterize the multiplicity--free skew Schur functions that achieve the full interval.
+Next we examine some particular configurations which are needed to characterise the multiplicity--free skew Schur functions that achieve the full interval.
 We start with the two row (column) skew diagram.
 (The one row (column) case is a partition and, therefore, the support is $[\ww,\nn]=\{\ww=\nn\}$.)

 \begin{proposition} {\em (~\cite{az}, Theorem 15)} If $\lambda/\mu$ has exactly two rows, then $\sup(\lambda/\mu)=[\ww,\nn]$ and it is a saturated chain.
 More generally, if $\lambda/\mu$ is a skew diagram with one of the configurations \eqref{ini}, then the support of $\lambda/\mu$ is the entire interval $[\ww,\nn]$, and it is a saturated chain. \end{proposition}